Sustainability in Retail Needs Governed Data

 At the heart of sustainability in retail lies data management that can provide transparency.
 This is key to instill consumer trust in a brand.
 It’s not enough to be ethically sourcing, you also need to be able to bring the proof.

 The sustainability demand affects all parts of the business: supply chain management, purchase, product development, legal, finance, sales and marketing.
-Many departments need to have access to and share trusted sustainability data internally and/or with customers and 3rd parties (investors).
+Many departments need to have access to and share trusted sustainability data process management internally and/or with customers and 3rd parties (investors).

 “Authenticity is important, but customers are increasingly expecting that [fashion brands’] efforts are backed up by data,” according to Clarisse Magnin, a McKinsey senior partner.